 Adding and Optimizing Website Content to Support Home Builder SEO

-If you haven’t noticed, we’re pretty big into well optimized content.
-This is simply because it’s been a serious issue when working with local businesses competing in local markets, like in the case with Home Builder SEO.
+If you haven’t noticed, we’re pretty big into well-optimized content.
+This is simply because it’s been a serious issue when working with local businesses competing in local markets, like in the case of Home Builder SEO.
 Having good service content with excellent keyword placement is necessary for growing your organic traffic and revenue.

 We don’t mean just write for writing sake.
-It’s important to note that if your piece of content doesn’t add value to the website visitor then get it off your website.
-Likewise, if you’ve already written about this topic before, don’t duplicate your effort – if you have something more to say, add it to the old piece of contnet.
+It’s important to note that if your piece of content doesn’t add value to the website visitor, then get it off your website.
+Likewise, if you’ve already written about this topic before, don’t duplicate your effort – if you have something more to say, add it to the old piece of content.

 Link Acquisition, Citations, and Website Promotion for Home Builders

 Let’s be honest.
 Search engine optimization doesn’t have a great reputation.
-It’s likely that you or someone you know as a business owner has been burned by outdated SEO tactics and short-term thing.
+It’s likely that you or someone you know as a business owner has been burned by outdated SEO tactics.
 Most of these practices follow into this category – link acquisition.

 1. Get local, national, and if possible industry-specific citations.
 Citations are instances of your business name, address, and phone number that appear across the web.
 Getting your business into the top national, local, and industry-focused directories and citation websites is basically the ante for local SEO.
-Meaning that while it won’t be enough to get you into the 3-pack map results, it’s a must-do for local optimization..
+This means that while it won’t be enough to get you into the 3-pack map results, it’s a must-do for local optimization.

 2. Leverage your existing partnerships.
 This could mean some of your partner contractors, realtors, mortgage brokers, or other professionals in your industry.
 Connecting with these individuals and adding value to them in some form or another in exchange for a link back to your website can go a long way.
 You’ll be surprised how many links you can build this way with very little effort.

 3. Resources for industry partners.
-Continuing on the partnership theme, we’ve seen a lot of success in creating valuable local and sharable resources that you can give away to your industry partners.
+Continuing on the partnership theme, we’ve seen a lot of success in creating valuable local and shareable resources that you can give away to your industry partners.

 5. Broken link building.
-This is one of our favourate appraoches and probably one of the most popular methods of safe link acquisition outside of the labour-intensive outreach.
-It’s about as safe as it gets (since you are getting links from real websites) and it’s really effective at getting results.
+This is one of our favorite approaches and probably one of the most popular methods of safe link acquisition outside of labor-intensive outreach.
+It’s about as safe as it gets (since you are getting links from real websites), and it’s really effective at getting results.

-There’s a lot that goes into a good broken link building process that we won’t cover in this post, but at a high level, you crawl through high authority industry websites to identify any broken links they may have.
-Then create resources for these sites and present them as an alternative link than the broken one – resulting in great authority with often very minimal work.
+There’s a lot that goes into a good broken link-building process that we won’t cover in this post, but at a high level, you crawl through high-authority industry websites to identify any broken links they may have.
+Then, create resources for these sites and present them as an alternative link to the broken one – resulting in great authority with often very minimal work.